Forensic Methodology

 • Conformity Score - Overall dataset rating with confidence interval and supporting test results

-• Flagged Transactions - Itemised list of anomalous entries with individual probability scores and flag reasons
+• Flagged Transactions - Itemised list of anomalous entries with individual anomaly scores and reasons for inclusion

-• Visualisation Package - Digit distribution charts, deviation graphs, and comparison exhibits for court presentation
+• Visualisation Package - Digit distribution charts, deviation graphs, and comparison exhibits prepared for use in proceedings

 • Methodology Documentation - Complete description of tests applied, thresholds used, and academic citations for each method